-The new Linux Mint 20 release has won a lot of praise for its new features and its commitment to providing users with a well-tuned computing experience.
+Linux Mint 20 has won praise for its myriad of new features and its continued commitment to providing users with a finely-tuned computing experience.

-You don’t have to download Linux Mint 20 to do a fresh install to try it.
-It’s possible to upgrade Linux Mint 19.3 to 20 in place.
+But you don’t have to download Linux Mint 20 and do a fresh install to try it.

 But while a direct upgrade to Linux Mint 20 is less hassle than a fresh install there is a slightly higher risk of things going wrong.